wp-plugins/dofollow-case-by-case/readme.txt

 It also adds a checkbox in the insert link popup box for including rel="nofollow" in links as you create them, so that you can significantly increase the control of the rel="nofollow" tag on every link on your blog.
 It is designed to give you fine-grained control of linking for SEO purposes.

 And it also adds a shortcode for making a link no follow in posts and pages.
 The usage is as follows: [nofollow] LINK [/nofollow]

+> Don't use this plugin if you are using another plugin with similar funcionality.
+Please read the information about it in the [FAQ section](https://wordpress.org/plugins/dofollow-case-by-case/faq/ "FAQ section").

 = What can I do with this plugin? =